Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Introduction

-One of the main differentiations of this study is that it focuses on end-to-end user delay rather than the pure parallel task time and clearly demonstrates advantages/disadvantages of the proposed coded computation with scaling clusters both for sublinear as well as linear regime in the size of the product at hand.
-We recognize the fixed number of straggler proofing using the original array BP-XOR code constructions and further proposed to use asymptotical versions to address scaling straggler cases.
+Overall, one of the main differentiations of this study is that it focuses on end-to-end user delay rather than the pure parallel task time and clearly demonstrates advantages/disadvantages of the proposed coded computation with scaling clusters both for sublinear as well as the linear regime in the size of the product at hand.
+We recognize the fixed number of straggler proofing using the original array BP-XOR code constructions and further proposed to use asymptotical versions to address scaling number of stragglers.
 In addition, we assumed a hierarchically clustered compute architecture with varying degrees of parallelism which aligns with the realistic infrastructures built today with Google and Amazon virtualized environments.
-Additionally, we consider generic matrix sizes instead of square matrices in this work.
+Furthermore, the proposed coding scheme allows distributing encoding workload over the cluster nodes at the expense of more bandwidth utilization opening up new options in the computation-bandwidth trade-off space.
+For the sake of generality, we consider generic matrix sizes instead of square matrices.

+The rest of the paper is organized as follows.
+In Section \ref{SectionCC}, system model is introduced.
+In Section \ref{AMDSBPXOR}, array BP-XOR codes are primarily introduced for distributed computation, and then, its asymptotical version is formally defined.
+A discrete geometry construction is proposed to enhance the achievable code rate of the classic case.
+Section \ref{LatencyPerf} analyzes the end-to-end average latency performance as well as communication costs of the proposed class of codes in a distributed coded computation setting and Section \ref{numerical} provides numerical results to support our arguments.
+Finally, Section \ref{conc11} concludes the paper.
+Some of the proofs are intentionally omitted for the smooth flow of the paper and later provided in appendices.